sauram/AccSrc/README.md

-It contains only src folder of accelerometer app in development
+It contains only src folder of Data Collection app in development